The Pharmaceutical Intellectual Property and Competition Law Review: Brazil

 Outlook and conclusions

-Cases involving the pharmaceutical industry may attract great exposure due to the essential nature of the market affected.
+Cases involving the pharmaceutical industry may attract great exposure as a result of the essential nature of the market affected.
 If mergers and anticompetitive conducts concerning drugs and other medical equipment pass unnoticed, harm to consumers could be immeasurable.
-For this reason, cases within this segment usually receive an in-depth analysis by CADE.
+For this reason, cases within this sector usually receive an in-depth analysis by CADE.

 On merger control, apart from conducting a cautious analysis on transactions submitted to its approval, and imposing merger remedies in more complex cases, CADE has also been monitoring transactions that are not notifiable but that may pose risks to consumers.
 Notwithstanding, an excess of regulation can also hinder innovation incentives, in a market that heavily relies on these incentives to grow and provide access to more efficient health treatments.